 IELTS: grade 6 with no subscore lower than 5.5

 5 GCSEs at grade C including Maths & English or equivalent.

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-Plus an elective module from the list below..
+Plus a module from the list below:

-Plus a module from the list below…
+Plus two modules from the list below:

 Modules will introduce you to the study of Creative Writing and English Literature at university level.
 You will also be able to take an elective module in another subject, eg. tuition in a modern language of your choice.You will take a combination of compulsory and optional modules, plus an elective module from another subject.
 You’ll also participate in a project-based module, to develop your employability skills.
 You will decide to take either the English Literature or the Creative Writing Dissertation module.
 You will also be able to select options from a range of other modules, though all students will take CW3001 Advanced Creative Writing Workshop and EN3005 Modern and Contemporary Literature.
 You should aim to find a balance between English Literature modules and Creative Writing modules.